Counseling and Critiquing

 Online Employment Listings

-The Career Development Office utilizes technology as a means of providing students with a convenient method to communicate with the Office.
-The two main sources of technology used are the Symplicity Web site, and the Lexis Nexis Web Course site.
+The Career Development Office utilizes technology as a means of providing students with a convenient method to communicate with the Office, including the Symplicity Career Management System.

 Employers, including alumni, continuously notify the Career Development Office of summer, part-time, and full-time job opportunities, as well as internship and fellowship opportunities.
 This information is entered daily onto Symplicity, which students can access on-line.
 The Symplicity Web site is a very important site used by the Office to administer the On-Campus Interviewing Program and to post employment, internship, and fellowship job listings.
 The site also contains announcements and a calendar of events, and is used to send e-mails to students.
 Students must contact the Office to obtain a Symplicity password, and are advised to check the site regularly for both the scheduling of on-campus interviews and for newly posted job listings.

-Students also have access to a number of other helpful career-related sites, including Westlaw's career-related databases.
-Students can use the Public Service Jobs Directory free of charge and can use the Emplawyernet site for a discounted rate.
+Students also have access to a number of other helpful career-related sites, including Lexis, Westlaw, and the Public Service Jobs Directory.

 St. John’s University School of Law is part of a network that permits students and alumni to utilize the Career Development facilities of other law schools, outside the New York City metropolitan area, from approximately November through July.
 The Career Development Office can obtain reciprocity for students and alumni from one law school within the network in any geographic location/city.
 Queries regarding this policy should be directed to our office at firstname.lastname@example.org.